sybrew/the-seo-framework/readme.txt

 TODO 2023

-TODO regression within this update?
-SEO Bar tooltip overflows sidebar in Gutenberg.
-	+ Also on WooCommerce pages... specifically the product category pages -> There, the arrow is misaligned, but that's probably because the page width changes after overflowing and displaying a bar.
-			-> Probably because there's no tsf-tooltip-boundary.
-Why?
-	-> is_product_category() doesn't work in admin because we sent a term object??

 TODO the_seo_framework_title_from_generation doesn't affect quick-edit.
 	-> It actually does, but the data is amended in real-time by the term name/post title inputs.
 		-> This is what we'll address when we add %syntax%.

-TODO WC's product page can be spawned as both a PTA and a page -- but TSF doesn't recognize it as a PTA, but as a is_shop()...
-	-> This means that none of the PTA settings work.
-No matter how we configure WC.
-Let's filter it.

 **For everyone**